 Put It Behind a Subscriber Wall

-But they are much more willing to give their email if you should them a snippet of an infographic.
+Infographics, for example, are excellent content choices, as people tend to get annoyed when they must sign up for solely text-based content.
+They are far more willing to give their email if you show them a snippet of an infographic.
 They are also more likely to share it.
 After all, you made receiving it transactional.
-They want to get more out of it then a peek.
-If you add in it being valuable content and obviously on a topic they are invested in, you can a great way to get the infographic out and build your email list.
+They want to get more out of it than a peek.
+If you add in it being valuable content and obviously on a topic they are invested in, you can find a great way to get the infographic out and build your email list.

-Show, don’t tell.
+- Show, don’t tell.
 It is the visuals that are doing the work.

-Keep it succinct.
-It is so easy to get long winded.
+- Keep it succinct.
+It is so easy to get long-winded.
 Sentences should be short and no more than one per point.

-Try to use unique graphics, especially self made if possible.
+- Try to use unique graphics, especially self-made if possible.

-Don’t over clutter.
+- Don’t over-clutter.
 Too many graphics will muck up the works.

-- Feel free to get creative but remember you are still working on a graph system.
+- Feel free to get creative, but remember you are still working on a graph system.

-Ask yourself: “Would a ten year old understand this?”
-Unless it is a highly technical niche, keep is as simple as you can.
+- Make it enjoyable, not dry data and facts.
+Ask yourself: “Would a ten-year-old understand this?”
+Unless it is a highly technical niche, keep it as simple as you can.